Last Changed: 04-09-20

 Alright, light blight fighters, lighten up!
 Fighting light pollution is Herculean.
 ‘Twould challenge Hercules himself.

 The issue is not light-hearted, light-headed, or light-minded.
 It’s not light-footed, light-fingered, or light-handed.
-Cartoon by Chris P.
+Cartoon by Chris P. one of my former students.

 And it’s not a light year away.
 Oh, no!
 It’s the eyesore out your door.
 And no place seems light-free or light-proof.
 BIG LIGHT wants to fill every nook and cranny with lots of LIGHT!